jsverse/transloco/README.md

 #### Using the read input
 You can use the `read` input in your structural directive to get translations of a particular nested (including deeply nested) property.

-Let's say we need to use the `dashboard` scope all over the template.
+Let's say you need to use the `dashboard` scope all over the template.
 Given this translation object:

 ```typescript
 {